ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-app-nextjs-shadcn-fullstack-guide-part-2.md

 1. [Sitecore Marketplace Apps: Overview and Why They Matter (Part 1)](https://ravindra-mishra.github.io/blogs/sitecore-marketplace-apps-overview-why-they-matter-part-1)
 2. Sitecore Marketplace App fullstack development with Next.js & shadcn (Part 2)

 As a developer working with Sitecore Cloud, I recently explored an alternative way to build a Marketplace app using Next.js and shadcn.
-While Sitecore provides a Marketplace Starter Kit on GitHub, this approach includes a pre-configured authentication setup and offers both client-side and server-side examples—making it a flexible, developer-friendly option.
+While Sitecore provides a Marketplace Starter Kit on GitHub, this approach includes a pre-configured authentication setup and offers both client-side and server-side examples.

 ## Developer Setup: Create and Configure Your Marketplace App